Skip to main content

 ctx.emitComponent("task-status", { id: "task-1", status: "complete", result: "..." }, { key: "task-1" });

 Each emitComponent call with the same key replaces the previous one.
 Live clients see each intermediate state via SSE.
-All versions are persisted, but the UI shows just the most recent one for each key.
+The persisted record collapses to one entry per key — only the latest snapshot is stored, intermediate ones are not retained.

 This pattern is central to how the framework's built-in patterns work.
 The plan-and-execute pattern, for example, emits keyed components for each task so they update independently: